katopz/best-practices/best-practices-for-building-a-microservice-architecture.md

 ### Service Interactions

 A single user request can result in activity occurring across many services, which makes things difficult when trying to debug the impact of a specific request.
 One way to make things simpler is to include a correlation ID in service requests.
 A correlation ID is a unique identifier for the originating request that is passed by each service to any downstream requests.
-When combined with a [centralized logging](#logging) layer, this makes it really easy to see a request make it's way through your infrastructure.
+When combined with a [centralized logging](#logging) layer, this makes it really easy to see a request make its way through your infrastructure.

 The IDs are generated by either user facing [aggregation service](#aggregation-services) or by any service that needs to make a request that's not an immediate side effect of an incoming request.
 Any sufficiently random string (like a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)) would do the trick.